The Hotel Fire that Taught Me to Trust My Employees

 I sat at my desk in silent, petrified, melt-down mode.

 I’d started the day believing I was in control.
 It was my business.
 I knew all the details.
-I believed if I kept juggling fast enough, we would be alright.
+If I kept juggling fast enough, we would be alright.
 I believed that the future growth and success of my company was in my hands.

 Sitting at my desk I realized that my company’s ability to deal with this crisis had nothing to do with “my hands”, or my leadership.
 In fact, it had very little to do with me at all.